Fat Pizza

 Fat Pizza is a 2003 Australian comedy film based on the Pizza television series, both of which were created, produced, written and starred in by Paul Fenech.
+The film's story takes place between seasons two (episode "Desert Pizza") and three (episode "Brand New Pizza") of the television series.
+It features Rebel Wilson's first movie credit.

 It was produced by Village Roadshow Pictures and SBS Independent (uncredited).
 It was filmed in the Canterbury-Bankstown region of Sydney, specifically Bass Hill and Chullora.
 Scenes were also filmed in the Hills District of Sydney, at Kellyville and Norwest Business Park.
-It was released by Roadshow Entertainment on 10 April 2003 and made $2,146,843 at the box office.
+It was released by Roadshow Films on 10 April 2003 and made $2.1 million at the box office.